vlio20/utils-decorators/README.md

 ## @memoizeAsync  (method)
 Memoizes the promise that being returned by the decorated method.
 If the promise would be rejected, the promise won't be memoized.
-Another great feature of this decorator is that it delegates requests, for example if the same method has been called more than one time before the promise was resolved,
+Another great feature of this decorator is that it delegates requests, for example if the same method has been called more than one time after the promise was resolved,
 only one invocation of the decorated method will be invoked.

 Be default the key of the cached value will be the serialized (`JSON.stringify`) value of the provided arguments.